-These panels are typically paired with framed roofing structures.
+Panels are typically paired with framed roofing structures.
 Roofing nails, with a 1.5cm dia. cap, are typically located on every other peak.
 Sealing washers are preferred.

 In warm climates, dropped ceilings are important for both thermal and acoustic (during rains) comfort.

 This informative blog discusses manufacturing processes and applications for such panels.

 Relevant (American) standard: Steel Deck Institute

 It is important to pair corrugated metal roofing with proper ventilation or a suspended ceiling in order to minimize solar heat transfer to interior spaces and to reduce acoustic transmission when it rains.